 Know when to stop and let yourself have an evening.
 Close your laptop and finish your working day with a nice walk to get some fresh air and exercise.

-Thank you for reading my 10 tips for working from home!
+Thank you for reading my 10 work from home tips!